 The Technical Reference Manual is maintained by the Public Utility Commission of Texas’ independent Evaluation, Measurement, and Verification (EM&V) team led by Tetra Tech.
-This version of the Texas Technical Reference Manual (TRM) was primarily developed from program documentation and measure savings calculators used by the Texas Electric Utilities and their Energy Efficiency Services Providers (EESPs) to support their energy efficiency efforts, and original source material from petitions filed with the Public Utility Commission of Texas by the utilities, their consultants and EESPs such as Frontier Energy (TXu 1-904-705), ICF, CLEAResult, and Nexant.
+This version of the Texas Technical Reference Manual (TRM) was primarily developed from program documentation and measure savings calculators used by the Texas Electric Utilities and their Energy Efficiency Services Providers (EESPs) to support their energy efficiency efforts, and original source material from petitions filed with the Public Utility Commission of Texas by the utilities, their consultants, and EESPs, such as Frontier Energy (TXu 1-904-705), ICF, CLEAResult, and Nexant.
 Portions of the Technical Reference Manual are copyrighted 2001-2017 by the Electric Utility Marketing Managers of Texas (EUMMOT), while other portions are copyrighted 2001-2018 by Frontier Energy.
 Certain technical content and updates were added by the EM&V team to provide further explanation and direction as well as a consistent structure and level of information.